Hotpoint

 Residue Burning / Insulation or Wiring Overheat

-Oven emits strong burning smell or smoke on use, especially first use or after long idle period
+Oven emits a strong burning smell or smoke during use, especially on first use or after a long idle period.

 Advertisements